• Skip to primary navigation

 The option to access the settings interface is located at the top left corner of the website.
 PSH boasts the following three toggle options on its settings interface:

 Hide Objectionable content: This toggle option is disabled by default.
-If you want PSH to filter lewd or disturbing content, you should enable it.
+If you want PSH to filter offensive or disturbing content, you should enable it.

 Show Thumbnails in search results: The results are accompanied by a small rectangular picture.
 This image is picked up from the web page.
 PSH lets you disable the thumbnails.

 Country and language: If you ignore this option, PSH might show results that may not be relevant to your region.
-For example, if a phone is not available in your country, PSH might display it in the search results.
+For example, if a phone is unavailable in your country, PSH might display it in the search results.

 Also see: Best Android VPN apps